 Plus, certification protocols and farm audits often cannot effectively uncover human rights abuses or address social issues.
 Perhaps the challenge of certification isn’t one of the several prohibiting cons of aquaculture; however, it is a critical component of the sustainable supply chains that needs attentive problem solving.

 Certification schemes have proven ineffective at scaling sustainability and social improvement initiatives for small-scale farmers.
 Existing programs are better suited to large-scale, consolidated aquaculture industries such as farmed salmon, rather than industries that rely on small pond-based production like shrimp.

 Under current certification schemes, there are also limited incentives for farmers to improve the sustainability of their farms.

 Small aquaculture farmers often struggle to demonstrate environmental and social sustainability through current certification and ratings programs.
 As a result, this limits farmers access to higher value markets.

 Among the cons of aquaculture, farmers face numerous barriers including limited local acceptance, cost, the high degree of organization and record keeping need to demonstrate performance, and the time it takes to complete assurance requirements (which can range from one to four days).

 Even when farmers use sustainable practices, many cannot demonstrate them according to the chosen standard, or are not rewarded through increased prices or improved market access.

 The Future of Aquaculture

-There are numerous pros and cons of aquaculture, as we listed above.
-In the coming years, we believe aquaculture will play a significant role in advancing economic, environmental, and social impact goals.
+There are numerous pros and cons of aquaculture described abovethat current and potential small-scale farmers face and must consider when participating in this growing sector.
+Despite the many challenges, aquaculture will play a significant role in advancing economic, environmental, and social impact goals.

-However, the industry needs better mechanisms to spur sustainability improvements, especially for small-scale farmers that dominate the sector.
-And major seafood buyers need assurances that they’re purchasing sustainable farmed seafood.
+To that end, the industry needs better mechanisms to spur sustainability improvements, especially for small-scale farmers that dominate the sector.
+And major seafood buyers need assurances that they’re purchasing sustainably farmed seafood.